SUNSHINE HOLIDAY NEEDN'T COSTA FORTUNE

 Torremolinos has changed dramatically in 25 years, spreading out from its old municipal boundaries to become twice as big, but The Bailey, which opened in August 1987, hasn’t changed a bit, apart from the addition of flat-screen TVs.
 Chatterbox Gerry’s the same kind-hearted host he always was, and Karin — well, Karin’s great.
 Disturbingly, while I’ve visibly aged, Gerry and Karin — now the proud parents of three fine boys — look as fresh-faced as they always did.
 Grrrr.

-BAIL AND HEARTY: Karin and Gerry have run
+BAIL AND HEARTY: Karin and Gerry have run Torremolinos' Bailey Pub for the past 25 years |

 Popular excursions from Benalmadena include millionaires’ playground Puerto Banus for celeb-spotting and window shopping, Gibraltar with its colony of Barbary apes, the mountain town of Ronda whose Moorish and Roman bridges span a spectacularly-deep gorge, and Granada, home to the magnificent Alhambra Palace.